Introduction: The Quality Crisis in Institutional Recycling

 Institutional environments offer distinct advantages:

-2. Consistent user populations (students, employees, visitors) who can be educated and influenced
+- Consistent user populations (students, employees, visitors) who can be engaged and influenced

-5. Data verification capabilities that address the gaps identified by EPA researchers, who found that only 50% of states collect robust recycling data
+- Data verification capabilities that address the gaps identified by EPA researchers, who found that only 50 percent of states collect robust recycling data

-Smart bin technology leverages these advantages to achieve contamination reduction and material quality that would be difficult or impossible in residential settings.
+Connected bin infrastructure leverages these advantages to achieve contamination reduction and material quality that would be difficult or impossible in residential settings.
 The key is preventing contamination at the source rather than attempting to remediate it downstream at MRFs.

 The Hidden Cost of Recycling Contamination on Campuses and Corporate Venues